Skip to content

 Does Medicare cover preventive services?

-En español | Yes.
-Medicare Part B covers many preventive services free of charge.
 The Affordable Care Act (ACA) expanded access to free preventive care starting in 2011, allowing Medicare to offer several preventive and wellness services without deductibles, copayments or coinsurance charges.

 What preventive services does Medicare pay for?

-In 2022, Medicare covers about two dozen preventive services without any cost to you.
+Medicare covers about two dozen preventive services without any cost to you.
 Some tests are restricted by age or health history.

 Although the vast majority of Medicare beneficiaries are 65 or older, about 1 in 7 are younger.
 Most Social Security Disability Insurance (SSDI) recipients qualify for Medicare 24 months after they become eligible for disability benefits.

 Abdominal aortic aneurysm screening.
 One-time screening ultrasound for people at risk.
-(Gordon Lightfoot was 63 in 2002 when he ended up in a coma for six weeks after an abdominal aortic aneurysm.)

 Alcohol misuse screenings.
 One screening and up to four counseling sessions a year.

-Cardiovascular disease behavioral therapy.
+Cardiovascular behavioral therapy.
 Yearly visit with your primary care doctor to check your blood pressure and discuss ways to lower your risk for cardiovascular disease.

 Cardiovascular disease screenings.
 Every five years for tests to measure good and bad cholesterol and triglycerides, a type of fat, in your blood.

 Cervical and vaginal cancer screening.
-Pap tests and pelvic exams every 24 months — 12 months if you’re at high risk — to check for cervical and vaginal cancers.
+Pap tests and pelvic exams every 24 months — every 12 months if you’re at high risk — to check for cervical and vaginal cancers.

-• Every 48 months, a flexible sigmoidoscopy, starting at 50 if you haven’t had a colonoscopy in the previous 10 years.
+• Every 48 months, a flexible sigmoidoscopy, starting at 45 if you haven’t had a colonoscopy in the previous 10 years.
 The procedure uses a scope to look at the lower part of the large intestine, also called the sigmoid colon.

-• Every 10 years, a screening colonoscopy, if you’re not at high risk for colon cancer, or every two years if you’ve had a history of colon problems or a family history of colon cancer.
+• Every 10 years, a screening colonoscopy if you’re not at high risk for colon cancer, or every two years if you’ve had a history of colon problems or a family history of colon cancer.

-COVID-19 vaccines, as available.
+COVID-19 vaccinesas available.
 Providers who participate in Medicare can’t charge Medicare beneficiaries.

 Depression screeningsYearly through your primary care doctor.

 Diabetes screenings.
-Up to two screenings a year if your doctor determines you’re at risk for developing diabetes or have certain risk factors.
+Up to two diabetes screenings a year if your doctor determines you’re at risk for developing diabetes or have certain risk factors.

 Flu shots.
-Yearly, around flu season.
+Yearly flu shots around flu season.

 Hepatitis B virus (HBV) infection screening.
 Yearly if you’re at high risk.
 Medicare will cover additional screenings if you’re pregnant.